 H1 predicts that executive appointee ideological congruence to the president falls as their Senate partisan majority becomes less secure, while H2 predicts that executive appointee ideological congruence to the president increases as the president's party control over the executive appointment process in the Senate is strengthened.
 An implication of H1 and H2 is that presidents obtain less ideological congruence, on average, from PAS executive appointees as Senate partisan majorities become increasingly insecure.
-Conversely, presidents' ability to get more ideologically congruent executive appointees confirmed, on average, is enhanced as Senate partisan majorities become more secure (i.e., greater partisan opposition/support to the president).
+Conversely, presidents obtain more ideologically congruent executive appointees as Senate partisan majorities become more secure.
+Put simply, our theory predicts that Senate IPMs constrain presidential appointments in a non-monotonic fashion.
+That is, presidents obtain greater ideological divergence from executive appointees as their party becomes an increasing threat to the opposition majority party in the Senate (upward sloping curve) consistent with H1, while obtaining less ideologically divergent appointees as the presidents' partisan majority grows (downward sloping curve) consistent with H2.
+Next, we turn our attention to the data and empirical strategy used to evaluate these testable hypotheses.